-At Elburton we provide many opportunities for all children to create, play, perform and enjoy music.
-We aim to develop the child as a whole through engagement in musical activity.
-We want to ensure all pupils are able to access musical activities, explore and understand how sounds are made and can be organised into musical structures.
-We develop the interrelated skills of composition, performance and musical appreciation in every term in every year group..
-Developing and nurturing pupils’ sense of self allows them opportunity to explore their own abilities.
+We want to ensure all pupils are able to access musical activities; explore and understand how sounds are made; and how they can be organised into musical structures.
+Through our learning at Elburton, the children also develop the interrelated skills of composition, performance and musical appreciation in every term in every year group.

 It is our aim that the needs of all children are met so they can reach their full potential in music and enhance their understanding of other related subjects.
 Furthermore, we aim for every child to leave Elburton Primary School with a range of musical skills, knowledge, understanding, and a love of music which they can carry with them through Key Stage 3, and perhaps Key Stage 4, and for the rest of their lives.